Skip to main content

 NetApp Solutions

-Contributors banum-netapp nkarthik
+Contributors kevin-hoke nkarthik

-Apache Kafka in AWS FSx for NetApp ONTAP
+Apache Kafka in AWS FSx ONTAP

 Network File System (NFS) is a widely used network filesystem for storing large amounts of data.
 In most organizations data is increasingly being generated by streaming applications like Apache Kafka.
 These workloads require scalability, low latency, and a robust data ingestion architecture with modern storage capabilities.
 To enable real-time analytics and to provide actionable insights, a well designed and highly performant infrastructure is required.

 Kafka by design works with POSIX compliant file system and relies on the file system to handle file operations, but when storing data on an NFSv3 file system, the Kafka broker NFS client can interpret file operations differently from a local file system like XFS or Ext4.
 A common example is the NFS Silly rename which caused Kafka brokers to fail when expanding clusters and re-allocating partitions.
-To deal with this challenge NetApp has updated the open-source Linux NFS client with changes now generally available in RHEL8.7, RHEL9.1, and supported from the current FSx for NetApp ONTAP release, ONTAP 9.12.1.
+To deal with this challenge NetApp has updated the open-source Linux NFS client with changes now generally available in RHEL8.7, RHEL9.1, and supported from the current FSx ONTAP release, ONTAP 9.12.1.

 * Reducing CPU utilization to reduce the I/O wait time